whiskie14142/pytwobodyorbit/README.md

 * e: Eccentricity; 1.0 is not allowed
 * i: Orbital inclination in degrees
 * LoAN: Longitude of ascending node in degrees; if inclination is zero, this value defines a reference longitude of AoP
-* AoP: Argument of periapsis in degrees; if inclination is zero, this value indicates an angle from reference longitude; for a circular orbit, this value defines a imaginary periapsis
+* AoP: Argument of periapsis in degrees; if inclination is zero, this value indicates an angle from the reference longitude; for a circular orbit, this value defines a imaginary periapsis
 * TA: True anomaly at epoch in degrees; for a circular orbit, this value indicates an angle from the imaginary periapsis
 * T: Periapsis passage time; for a circular orbit, this value indicates passage time for the imaginary periapsis
 * MA: Mean anomaly at epoch in degrees; for a hyperbolic trajectory, you cannot specify this argument; for a circular orbit, this value indicates anomaly form the imaginary periapsis